sa-express-news/longform-story-template/README.md

 2. Bulk upload the photos to the WCM.
 3. Find the photos in the WCM to get the links, which we can add - with a slight tweak - to `story.aml`.

 By now I'll assume you've got the photos.
-The link to the WCM bulk uploader is in the Premium Eds Google Drive accounts document under "WCM bulk uploader for photos," use the credentials listed there to log in.
+The link to the WCM bulk uploader is in the Premium Eds Google Drive accounts document under "WCM bulk uploader for photos," and you can use the credentials listed there to log in.

 Once you're in, you'll see a really fancy box where you can drop photos.
-Drag and drop all the photos the photo department gave you into that box, and you should see them begin to upload.
+Drag and drop all the photos into that box, and you should see them begin to upload.
 You'll need a caption, credit and keywords for each one.
 Usually it's good about pulling captions and credits from the photo metadata.

 As for credits, there's a way to apply them to every photo at once.
 Head near the top of the page and find the "Apply to Selected" box - anything you add here will add to all of the photos you've selected (the little checkbox in the top-right corner of every photo).